The 9 Types of IELTS Cue Cards

 Top Tips for Crazy Cue Cards

 Start your two minutes by explaining why you think the topic is difficult.

 Do your best to address the card as fully as you can – the examiner knows that it is a hard question, so just do your best!

 So, from today, when you are practising your cue cards, try to think of the TYPES of cue card so that you can practice the different TYPES OF LANGUAGE you need to answer them properly.
 If you need help preparing for IELTS Speaking, then why not join one of our Speaking Packages?

-All of our teachers are former examiners, so we can offer you specialised advice and training to ensure you achieve the score you need.
+All of our teachers are native speakers who have at least 5 years’ experience, so we can offer you specialised advice and training to ensure you achieve the score you need.
 We offer a range of options from Mock Speaking Tests (with an accurate score and feedback) to face-to-face lessons that take an in-depth look at every part of the speaking test.